MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 ========================== ====================================================================

 Selects elements from the input array based on specified criteria and repacks them into a new array structure.
-Template class supporting data reorganization.
+This is a template class supporting data reorganization.

 Compound data operations
 ~~~~~~~~~~~~~~~~~~~~~~~~